 • The flow of traffic: Your vanity shouldn’t make navigating the rest of your bathroom a bother.
 If you’re constantly bumping into it trying to avoid something else, you’re going to get frustrated, not to mention bruised.

 • Width: This measurement will indicate whether you have space for a single or double vanity.
-Most vanities are between 24” to 60” wide, but other lengths are available, especially if you have something custom-made for you.
+Most vanities are between 24” and 60” wide, but other lengths are available, especially if you have something custom-made for you.

 • Height: Taller, “comfort height” vanities (up to 36” high) are frequently chosen for master bathrooms, while child-friendly standard height (30” to 32”) vanities are often used in guest bathrooms.